-Our brain injury attorney has experience on which you can rely.
-Trust our skilled attorney to pursue the compensation you need to cover costs for this ongoing care.
+Our brain injury attorneys have experience on which you can rely.
+Trust our skilled attorneys to pursue the compensation you need to cover costs for this ongoing care.
 When you have legal representation, the amount of compensation you can receive can be much higher than if you settle with an insurer on your own.

 Common Questions About Brain Injury Cases

-Here are some frequently asked questions our brain injury lawyer hears from clients:
+Here are some frequently asked questions our brain injury lawyers hear from clients:

 WHO IS MOST AT RISK FOR BRAIN INJURIES?